Borel Representation of $\tau$ Hadronic Spectral Function Moments in Contour-Improved Perturbation Theory: Application Accounting for the Full QCD -Function

 In Figs.~\ref{fig:p2wtau} and \ref{fig:p3wtau} the outcome for the FOPT and CIPT series for the hadronic decay rate weight function $W_\tau(x)$ are shown for the $p=2$ and the $p=3$ models, respectively.
-The results for the $p=2$ model are quite similar to the multi-renormalon model discussed in Sec.~\ref{sec:Rtaumultirenormalon}.
-This illustrates the dominance of the $p=2$ renormalon in the multi-renormalon model for low orders.
-In particular, the asymptotic separation is again much larger than the FOPT ambiguity band, and the CIPT series always remains below its Borel sum.
+The results for the $p=2$ model are quite similar to the multirenormalon model discussed in Sec.~\ref{sec:Rtaumultirenormalon}, apart from the fact that the oscillating high-order behavior due to a UV renormalon exhibited in the multirenormalon model is absent.
+This illustrates the dominance of the $p=2$ renormalon in the multirenormalon model for low orders.
+In particular, the asymptotic separation is again much larger than the FOPT ambiguity band, and the CIPT series again remains below its Borel sum.
 The result shows that these features are inherent properties of the FOPT and CIPT series if the renormalon associated to the gluon condensate term in the Adler function Borel function is sizeable.
-Interestingly, for the $p=3$ model the CIPT series closely approaches the FOPT Borel sum for orders $5\lesssim n \lesssim 9$.
-This property is nicely explained by the asymptotic separation as well, which just happens to be an order of magnitude smaller than the width of the FOPT ambiguity band for a $p=3$ renormalon when the hadronic decay weight function $W_\tau(x)$ is used.
-This arises due to cancellations among the contributions from the different $m$ values.
-Interestingly, in this case the FOPT series does not behave very well, indicating that neglecting a $p=2$ renormalon contribution in a realistic Borel model for the Adler function may not be adequate.